This page will provide any updated information on the current COVID-19 situation. We appreciate your patience during this time!

 We are now starting to run engagement again.
 You can enter the tenants lounge to:

 -Make a hot drink using your own mugs

 -Sit down socially distanced at the long table to eat

 -Take part in an organised activity/project by staff or for community service.

-You must sanitise your hands upon entering and when leaving the tenants lounge.
-You must wear a mask in the tenants lounge when you are not sat down.
+Remember to sanitise your hands upon entering and when leaving the tenants lounge.
 Staff are regularly cleaning the tenants lounge and cleaning surfaces residents sit at and touch.

 We are still providing support and 1:1’s.
 We will be holding regular 1:1’s for all residents, it is important you attend so we can help you during what may be a difficult time for many of you.
 If you are away or isolating we can call.

 If you are struggling at all please book a 1:1 with your allocated support worker so we can help you.

 We are starting to run engagement again.
 See our Monthly Newsletter to see what engagement is running throughout the month.